 We all know summer doesn’t begin until June 21, but this weekend was the unofficial start, and it sure seemed like summer!

 Yep, I’d say summer has “unofficially” begun!
 But, we’re living like it’s “official”.
 We’re enjoying time outside.
-We’re wearing summer clothes (well, unless like Matty’s, they just fly off!), we’re eating summer food, we’re enjoying summer activities, and we’re making summertime memories with those we love.
+We’re wearing summer clothes (well, unless like my grandson’s, they just fly off!), we’re eating summer food, we’re enjoying summer activities, and we’re making summertime memories with those we love.

 We’re living in summer without waiting for the calendar to catch up.